csdms/bmi-r/README.md

 ## Installation

-From R, get the development version of the BMI R mappings from GitHub:
+Install the development version of the BMI R mappings from GitHub:

 ``` r
 # install.packages("remotes")
 remotes::install_github("mdpiper/bmi-r-alternative-2")
 ```

-If you’ve already cloned the repository from GitHub, you can install the mappings from R with `remotes::install_local()`.
+If you’ve already cloned the repository locally, you can install the mappings from R with `remotes::install_local()`.

 Load the mappings into an R session with: